- Our Work

 Through the United States’ long history of engagement with the countries of Southeast Asia, there is an increasing awareness of the growing number of issues that cross national boundaries.
-The countries of the Lower Mekong sub-region share a variety of common concerns, including trans-boundary water resources management, infectious diseases such as dengue and pandemic influenza, and vulnerability to climate change.
+The countries of the Lower Mekong sub-region share a variety of common concerns, including trans-boundary water resources management, infectious diseases such as dengue and pandemic influenza, and vulnerability to the negative effects of climate change.
 LMI seeks to support a common regional understanding of these issues and to facilitate effective, coordinated responses.

 To learn more about the programs and initiatives of the Lower Mekong Initiative, go to http://lowermekong.org/.